Special Journals – Definition

-In large business concerns where transactions of various categories occur by the hundreds or thousands or more monthly, it is found inconvenient to record them by means of entries in the general journal and sometime it becomes impossible for one book-keeper/accountant to journalize all the transactions of business concern in one journal.
+In large business concerns where transactions of various categories occur by the hundreds or thousands or more monthly, it is found inconvenient to record them by means of entries in the general journal and sometimes it becomes impossible for one bookkeeper/accountant to journalize all the transactions of a business concern in one journal.
 To overcome this problem, the journal is divided into sub-journals called “special journals“.
 Each special journal is designed to record the transactions of a specific nature.

 Special journals are required only for the types of transactions that occur frequently or of repetitive nature.
 For example, a business concern has many transactions in which cash is received and many in which cash is paid out.
 One special journal will be used for recording cash receipts and another for recording cash payments.

-Types/kinds of special journal
+Types/Kinds of special journals

 - Purchases journal